 Traverse of the Chablais

-This is a fantastic journey over the mountains between the French village of Megevette in the valley of the Arve in the west, through to the shores of Lake Geneva in the east.
+This is now a 'must do' winter journey over the mountains between the French village of Megevette in the valley of the Arve in the west, through to the shores of Lake Geneva in the east.
 The Chablais area is renowned for its marvellous snowshoeing country and many of the high points give views to the Mont Blanc range.
+Since we pioneered this route in 2009 it has become a 'classic' for snowshoe enthusiasts.

 As we travel on our snowshoes from village to village we pass through remote valleys, under towering limestone cliffs and over high plateaus.
 Each day our luggage is taken by taxi to our next hotel - so no heavy loads to carry!